 With more and more practice, the pupil finally graduated to five-character and even more complicated combinations.

-This apparently was intended to help young scholars to think and acquire an ability to write elegantly.
+This apparently was intended to help young scholars to think and acquire the ability to write elegantly.
 The greatest advantage of the antithetical couplet is its concentration.
-It is easily memorised and usually pleases by the wit or humour it contains.
+It is easily memorized and usually pleases by the wit or humor it contains.

-Indeed, one of the reasons why the oldest specimen of the Chinese language is rhymed and so condensed is that such a style of writing helps one to memorise more easily and accurately – and in those days communication was more often effected by the spoken word than by writing.
+Indeed, one of the reasons why the oldest specimen of the Chinese language is rhymed and so condensed is that such a style of writing helps one to memorize more easily and accurately – and in those days communication was more often affected by the spoken word than by writing.